hollanbm/sabconnectplusplus/README.md

+# This is a fork of SABconnect++ for Firefox.
+It's based on [https://github.com/gboudreau/sabconnectplusplus](https://github.com/gboudreau/sabconnectplusplus) with minimal changes.
+Nothing was changed that did not need to be changed.

 **Important note:**
 Nobody is maintaining this codebase right now.
 Anyone who needs a fix will need to submit a Pull Request with the required changes.